 How to Spot Red Flags in Directory Scams

 Knowing what the most common scams are is one thing.
 Another is spotting them quickly enough to avoid them.
-Let’s talk through some of the most common red flags in scams.
+This section talks through some of the most common red flags in scams.

 Look for unsolicited communications

 Unsolicited emails, letters, or phone calls are a common way scammers initiate contact.
-If you receive a communication from a directory service you don’t recognize, it’s worth investigating further.
-Be wary of messages that seem overly aggressive or claim that your business owes money for services you never signed up for.
+If a small business owner receives a communication from a directory service they don’t recognize, it’s worth investigating further.
+Entrepreneurs should be wary of messages that seem overly aggressive or claim that their business owes money for services they never signed up for.

 Scammers often use official-looking materials to appear legitimate.
-However, small details — like misspelled words, generic greetings, or inconsistencies in the company name — can signal a scam.
-Even if the so-called business proofread their materials correctly, it’s worth checking their information against the Better Business Bureau as well.
+However, small details — like misspelled words, generic greetings, an odd-looking email address, or inconsistencies in the company name — can signal a scam.
+Even if the so-called business proofreads their materials correctly, it’s worth checking their information against the Better Business Bureau as well.

 In short: if something feels off, take the time to verify the source before responding.